Local Emergency Planning Committee (LEPC)

 An advisory committee is appointed by the State Emergency Response Commission (SERC) and provides direction on LEPC activities.

-Click here to view the Baltimore City LEPC By-laws adopted in 2008.
+The Baltimore City LEPC By-laws that was adopted in 2008.

 The Baltimore City LEPC meetings generally take place on a quarterly basis.
 Each LEPC meeting features speakers who present on topics of interest to the preparedness community.
 Members have an opportunity to report on programs, recent activities, and upcoming events, as well as network with colleagues.
 You can make a difference by joining LEPC and attending the meetings.

-For more information about the Baltimore City LEPC and how to join, please contact [email protected] or call (410) 396-6188.
+For more information about the Baltimore City LEPC and how to join, please contact us or call (410) 396-6188.

 Maryland Online Tier II Reporting System (MOTTRS)